 You probably use a lot of technology to get your work done every day.
 Unfortunately, however, there are plenty of aspects of technology that hurt more than they help.
 Social media, in particular, can grind your productivity to a halt if you let it get the best of you.

 Reasons You Should Try a Social Media Fast

-Whether it’s for a day, a week, or even a month, a social media fast can be helpful in a number of ways.
+Whether it’s for a day, a week, or even a month, a fast can be helpful in a number of ways.
 Here are a few reasons you should try one out for yourself: